 I used to spend HOURS making friendship bracelets.
-Like, HOURS!
-I’d go to the craft store and buy oodles of thread (DMC thread, actually!) and just go to TOWN making bracelets for everyone.
-I thought it would be pretty fun to do a new version now, using some tried and true techniques… and some new ones too!
-This is all about the COLORS here, guys, and our pals at Commonthread by DMC. really BROUGHT IT in that category!
-Let’s make some arm candy!
+I’d go to the craft store and buy oodles of thread and just go to town making bracelets for everyone.
+Today, I’ve got three different designs to share with you, using some tried and true techniques… and some new ones too!
+All in the brightest colors of course, with some fun embellishments too.
+Let’s get started!

 For the beaded tassel bracelet: